 Subscribe for full access to European Broadcasting Union (EBU)'s profile

-European Broadcasting Union (EBU) offers 19 products in the sports, media tech and media and telecoms services industries.
-European Broadcasting Union (EBU)'s product portfolio comprises of connectivity and distribution services, soccer, water sports, media and TV services and broadcast professional services.
+European Broadcasting Union (EBU) offers 21 products in the media and telecoms services industry.
+European Broadcasting Union (EBU)'s product portfolio comprises of content rights and media and TV services.

 Subscribe for full access to European Broadcasting Union (EBU)'s products in full detail

-European Broadcasting Union (EBU)'s revenues were less than $500M in 2021.
-Caretta Research has split European Broadcasting Union (EBU)'s revenue into 6 different product categories, the largest of which is other.
+European Broadcasting Union (EBU)'s revenues were less than $500M in 2024.
+Caretta Research has split European Broadcasting Union (EBU)'s revenue into 2 different product categories, the largest of which is sports sublicensing.
 For full access to European Broadcasting Union (EBU)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to European Broadcasting Union (EBU)'s revenue in full detail

-European Broadcasting Union (EBU) has partners like ARD.
-Examples of European Broadcasting Union (EBU)'s suppliers include NEP Group, Rohde & Schwarz and Evertz.
+Examples of European Broadcasting Union (EBU)'s suppliers include Rohde & Schwarz, DAZN Group and NEP Group.

 Example Suppliers